Understanding Your Green Card Priority Date: Parsing the Visa Bulletin and Predicting Your Green Card Arrival

 While today’s 12-year backlog for EB-2 India in the Visa Bulletin suggests a significant wait for Indians starting their green card process now, it does not mean they will also get a 12-year wait for new applicants.
 Various factors, including visa demand, per-country limits, retrogression, spillover visas, policy changes, and even surprise factors like a pandemic or other significant consular disruption can influence how long it takes for a priority date to become current.
 Most experts agree that the Visa Bulletin backlogs in most categories will continue to balloon as demand outstrips a fixed supply that Congress hasn’t expanded in decades.

 The Immigration Act of 1990 was the most recent significant legislative change that increased the overall number of green cards available.
 It established the current framework for employment-based and family-based immigration categories and set the annual limits that are still in place decades later.
+Staying informed about updates in immigration law is crucial, as changes in immigration law can directly impact visa policies, wait times, and your ability to make informed decisions about your green card process.

 Understanding the Diversity Visa Timeline